[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 The 1998 Trophy.

 Please excuse my poor photo of this.
-My sister heroically picked this out of Boots' easter egg range of 1998.
+My sister heroically picked this out of Boots' Easter egg range of 1998.
 The chocolate was a large round football (very tasty it was too).
 The Subbuteo was one figure and one ball.
-There was a huge range of player colours available, and mine was the player spinning on this website's logo.
+There was a huge range of player colours available, and mine was the player spinning on this website's homepage logo.

 Unfortunately, but not surprisingly, a new Boots set was not produced for 2000.
 Instead there was a mini version of the other table football game that has footballers on rods.
-This had the chocolate balls, the red and yellow cards, and a rather nice subbuteo-like trophy.
+This had the chocolate balls, the red and yellow cards, and a rather nice Subbuteo-like trophy.
 But Subbuteo is wasn't.

 2001: Subbuteo Crackers.

 This set has appeared on ebay a couple of times, but nobody seems sure when or where it was originally sold.
-The box advised that the set is ©2001 Hasbro International Inc, so it sounds like it was available Christmas 2001.
+The box advised that the set was ©2001 Hasbro International Inc, so it sounds like it was available Christmas 2001.
 However, none of the guys on the Subbuteo Collectors Forum could find a set for sale (and boy did we look!).
 The pack contained six crackers 29cm x 4cm diametre.
 These contain various Subbuteo related items - two five-a-side teams, two nets, two goalkeepers, a badge, a whistle, and a football.
 The middle section of the box contains the bits that did not fit in the crackers... a card pitch, two flat packed card goals (no expense spared here obviously), the goalkeeper rods and the all important rules.
 It could have sold pretty well if any of us had found a set !!
 Thanks to Gordon Oke who owns a set, and sent me all the details (his set came from ebay before you ask!).

 [ Main Page | Previous Page | Next Page ]